 You will also need to kitten-proof your home.
 This includes removing any toxic plants, moving any potentially dangerous items, and hiding electronics cords.
 If you have any fragile decorations on shelves or tables, you should move them to a higher place.
 Be careful though.
 Kittens are known to be curious and will climb your furniture and countertops to reach their destinations!

 You should ensure that they have enough space to roam around.
-Cat trees and other cat furniture are a great way to give them more space without having to move to a bigger home.
+Cat trees and other cat furniture provide more space for them.
+You don’t need to move to a bigger home.
 These pieces of furniture will keep your cat occupied since they will have more places to explore.

 Kitten Mischief

 Kittens are VERY energetic and mischievous for the first year of their life.
-This means getting into things they shouldn’t, scratching places you don’t want them to, knocking things off the counters and shelves, biting and scratching your toes and hands, and keeping you up at night.
+They get into things they shouldn’t.
+They scratch places you don’t want them to.
+They knock things off the counters and shelves.
+They bite and scratch your toes and hands.
+They keep you up at night.

-If you have only an adult cat, you may have forgotten what it’s like to have a kitten in the house.
-During their waking hours, they are running around crazy, playing with things that aren’t meant to be toys, jumping to new heights, chewing on and eating everything they find, and exploring the world around them.
+If you have only an adult cat, you may have forgotten the kitten experience.
+A kitten in the house is a unique experience.
+Kittens are bundles of energy.
+They run around like crazy and play with everything, even things that aren’t meant to be toys.
+They also jump to new heights, chew on and eat everything they find, and explore the world around them.

 Most of them will calm down and become lazy lovers after they have outgrown the kitten and teenager phase.
 It will require patience and understanding that they are just babies, full of energy and curiosity.
 You can’t expect them to act like mature adults cats for a couple of years.
-If you’re hope is to have a calm “lap kitty”, you may not see these characteristics in your cat for quite some time.
+If you hope for a calm “lap kitty,” your cat may not show these characteristics soon.
 They’re quite similar to a human toddler, who just doesn’t have time or interest in sitting around with you watching TV.

 Does Everyone in the Home Agree to a New Kitten?

 Finally, you need to talk to whoever you’re living with.
-If your spouse, roommate, or anyone else doesn’t want another cat, you might not be able to get one.
+If your spouse, roommate, or anyone else doesn’t want another cat, you shouldn’t get one.
 This is especially true if somebody has allergies.

 If you’re renting, your landlord may have set rules for pets.
 You may be limited to a set number of animals in one apartment unit.
 You might have to pay a fee and provide vet records.
 It depends on the landlord, but this process is fairly straightforward.
 Of course, if you have already met your pet maximum, you likely won’t be able to push the limits.

 You should consider the kids in the home too.
 Do they have allergies?
 Are they gentle with the animals they have been around so far?
-It might be good to visit a shelter to see how they react to cats before bringing one home that’s officially yours.
+It might be good to visit a shelter.
+This way, you can see how they react to cats.
+Do this before bringing one home that’s officially yours.

 When you purchase a Maine Coon kitten, you are committing to care for and raise that baby.
 Your goal is to nurture it into a happy, healthy adult.
 From there, you will enjoy the company or your companion for the rest of its life.
 This means accepting the kitten for who it is.